frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 However, if ER is made a comboroll on the right hand, then the pinballing is instantly converted into a simple hand swap: H (left) - ER (right) - E (left).
 ED and ES are also useful anti-pinballing combos.
 VE is a late entry that turned out to be a surprisingly common bigram that solves pinballing for words like EVER.
 ES has the interesting property of reducing occurrences of the common SS double letter by about half.

 There is also some pinballing between the MNL column and the vowels to the right of it.
 The M comboroll on the left hand reduces this and also takes care of the awkward MY bigram.
+I've also added a roll for N, which is not really essential but nice to have.

 #### Awkward bigrams and trigrams